bwaynesu/BComponentComparator/Project/Packages/BComponentComparator/README.md

 - Almost any Inspector-compatible Unity object

-**Note**: Prefab assets are not supported.
-Use scene instances instead.

 ## Display Mode Customization

 If an Inspector displays incorrectly or appears empty, you can customize how it renders: